 This workflow is triggered when a drag/drop group is being dropped into it.
 Only elements that are droppable can be dropped and trigger such an event.

 If you want the workflow to be able to take an entry from the database, define the type of the thing here.
 If this field is set, the thing will be the data source of the dropped group.
 If there is a mismatch between the type defined here and the type of content of the dropped group, the workflow will not run.

 This action lets you manually move a draggable group on the screen.
-Use this to build a tour of the app.
+You can use this to build a product tour of your app.

 You can either pick an element to move the draggable group to, or specify some coordinates.
 Keep in mind that using coordinates can lead to unexpected results if the screen dimensions vary, etc. Therefore, we recommend using another element as a reference.